toby-allsopp/toby-allsopp.github.io/_posts/2017-11-03-pacificpp-2017-trip-report.md

 Pacific++ 2017 was a huge success.
-I have to take my hat off to Phil Williams for organizing it and for sticking his neck out because there was no guarantee of success and he could have been left personally out-of-packet.
+I have to take my hat off to Phil Williams for organizing it and for sticking his neck out because there was no guarantee of success and he could have been left personally out-of-pocket.

 I really hope this conference happens again (and I've heard some encouraging signs).
 I also hope that, encouraged by the success of the first one, more